OpenFn/collections-demo-tng/README.md

 ### Creating Collections

-Collections must be created from the app's admin menu before they can be used.
+Collections must be created from the app's Admin menu before they can be used.

 Create 3 Collections `tng-char-map`, `tng-lines` and `tng-scripts` and give each access to your new project.